Construction Risk Management: Overview, Types, and Tips to Succeed

 - Termination terms

-Environmental Risk
+Environmental Risks

-Environmental risks, also known as “Acts of God”, refer to the natural disasters that may arise unexpectedly.
+Environmental risks, also known as “Acts of God,” refer to the natural disasters that may arise unexpectedly.
 Unfortunately, these are the kinds of risks you cannot predict.
 You never know when there will be an earthquake, fire, or flood; the environmental hazards are mostly out of your control.

 It may be a wise option to conduct a site analysis, ensuring the avoidance of building in areas vulnerable to natural disasters such as earthquakes.
 This way, you can pre-plan your actions if you encounter an environmental risk during your project.
-The best solution is to get appropriate insurance that will cover your loss in case of a natural disaster.
+The best solution is to get appropriate risk insurance that will cover your loss in case of a natural disaster.

 Construction Risk Management Process